 “Radio silence lifted, lethal force is authorized.
 Be aware, they will be mobilizing mechs.”

-“Understood, sir.” the two of them replied in tandem, already moving towards the open airlock doors.
+“Understood, sir.”
+The two of them replied in tandem, already moving towards the open airlock doors.
 Both grimaced as they heard the noise of boots and shouting down the hall.

 The first RJ thug to round the bend caught a face full of SMG and assault rifle fire.
 They skidded to a stop, surprised, and hesitated for a bare moment- which was enough for the weapons to penetrate their low-quality shields.
 They went down with a cry of pain that faded to a gurgle, and Arctus dove across the hall, nailing a door set in the opposite wall with a burst from his assault rifle and smashing bodily through the door, taking cover in the room beyond.

 A quick flick of his gaze over the room in question revealed an IT space, bits of computer hardware and dangling wires hanging from racks everywhere.
-Thankfully, nothing living, which meant that he could turn his full attention on the hallway.
+Thankfully, nothing living, which meant that he could turn his full attention to the hallway.

 Across the way, occasionally hissing in displeasure, Kaynor had a sidearm in his left hand, his SMG laid on the floor at his side as his right hand tapped a rapid series of commands into his omnitool.
 ME rounds ricochet around the hall, creating sparks as each landed and rebounded, pinging off the walls, floor and ceiling.